 The 1811–12 New Madrid earthquakes were an intense intra-plate earthquake series beginning with an initial earthquake of moment magnitude 7.5‑7.9 on December 16, 1811 followed by a moment magnitude 7.4 aftershock on the same day.
 Many New Mardid earthquakes have followed in the decades since, though not as severe as those.

-Earthquakes are unique and dangerous threats to structures like homes and buildings because much of the damage is below-ground and involves foundations.
-Non-structural damage such as water damage from damaged plumbing is also common during and after earthquakes.
-Justin Hall is very experienced investigating and analyzing the extent of damages and has been called upon to offer his expertise on many occasions.
+Earthquakes are unique and dangerous threats to structures like homes and buildings because much of the earthquake damage is below-ground and involves foundations.
+Non-structural earthquake damage such as water damage from damaged plumbing is also common during and after earthquakes.
+Justin Hall is very experienced investigating and analyzing the extent of earthquake damage and has been called upon to offer his expertise on many occasions.